RikuKat/game-dev-foundry/EvaluatingAndIntegratingTools.md

 # Evaluating and Integrating Tools in Game Development

 ## Introduction
 Selecting the right tools in game development is essential for efficiency, collaboration, and overall project success.
 A well-integrated toolset can streamline workflows, improve communication, and enhance productivity.
-However, the wrong tools—or too many tools—can introduce unnecessary distractions and overhead.
+However, the wrong tools -- or too many tools -- can introduce unnecessary distractions and overhead.
 This document provides a framework for evaluating and integrating tools based on team needs, efficiency, and adaptability.

 ## Types of Tools
 ### Communication Tools